feathersui/feathersui-website/website/docs/haxe-openfl/group-list-view.md

 this.addChild(groupListView);
 ```

+### Data provider

-Next, pass in a [collection](./data-collections.md) that defines the items to render.
+To render some data in the group list view, pass in a [collection](./data-collections.md) that contains an object for each row.

 ```hx
 var collection = new ArrayHierarchicalCollection( [